twinklehoy/Job_Scheduler/README.md

 ### Compilation

+You can either:

-Compile the project using gcc:
+1. Compile the project using gcc:

 ```bash
 gcc -o scheduler Scheduler_Tester.c QueueProce.c Processo.c -std=c99
 ```
+2. Execute the `compile.bat` file

 ### Execution

 Run the program with the following command-line arguments: